xerial/silk-format/README.md

 ```
 # Detailed definition
 %record person(id:int, name:string)

-# Simplified syntax.
+# Simplified record syntax.
 You can use `-` instead of wrapping parameters with parentheses.
 # If the type name is ommitted, the default is string type
 %record person - id:int, name
 ```